 - Unlock Wrist Wellness with Simple Stretches

-- Boost Wrist Health: A consistent yoga practice for wrists helps prevent issues like carpal tunnel syndrome and ease tension from typing.
+- Boost Wrist Health: A consistent yoga practice for wrists may help reduce the risk of carpal tunnel–related discomfort and ease tension from typing.

 - Enhance Yoga Practice: Flexible wrists support weight-bearing poses like Downward Dog, Plank, and Handstand.